-In 2004, then-16-year-old Cyntoia Brown was arrested and tried for the murder of 43-year-old Johnny Mitchell Allen after he purchased her from a sex trafficking pimp nicknamed “Cut Throat.”
+In 2004, then-16-year-old Cyntoia Brown was arrested and tried for the murder of a 43-year-old man who had solicited her for sex.
 Although lawyers argued that Brown was acting in self-defense, and showed evidence of a lifetime of abuse in her home, the court found her guilty of murder, and sentenced her to life in prison.

-Celebrities are rallying around the now-29-year-old former child abuse victim, shedding new light on her arrest and trial, using the hashtag #FreeCyntoiaBrown and pointing people toward a heartbreaking PBS documentary outlining the young woman’s life, called Me Facing Life: Cyntoia’s Story.
+Celebrities are rallying around the now-29-year-old former child sex trafficking victim, shedding new light on her arrest and trial, using the hashtag #FreeCyntoiaBrown and pointing people toward a heartbreaking PBS documentary outlining the young woman’s life, called Me Facing Life: Cyntoia’s Story.

 Taking to both Twitter and Instagram, celebs are sharing images of Brown, and telling her story, in the hopes of having her case reopened.

 — Lana Del Rey (@kidsoflana) November 21, 2017

 Singer Rihanna screencapped a shot from Brown’s documentary, while giving a brief synopsis of the documentary about her made by Daniel Birman.
 The image and note have since gone viral.

 did we somehow change the definition of #JUSTICE along the way?? cause.....
 Something is horribly wrong when the system enables these rapists and the victim is thrown away for life!
 To each of you responsible for this child's sentence I hope to God you don't have children, because this could be your daughter being punished for punishing already! #FREECYNTOIABROWN #HowManyMore